Defending vs BB Check-Raise on Paired Flops

 With shallow stacks, both players play much more aggressively.
 Many more hands are strong enough to get all in, and protecting and denying equity is at a premium.
 The following chart shows UTG and BTN responses after a 33% pot continuation bet and 55% pot check-raise 20bb deep:

 As discussed above, I kept the bet and raise sizes the same as in the previous charts for the sake of comparison.
-However, shallow stacks are when GTO Wizard most prefers smaller sizes.
+However, shallow stacks are when solvers most prefer smaller sizes.
 In an UTG vs BB confrontation, UTG mostly uses a 20% continuation bet and BB a 33% raise, which produces a response more in keeping with what we see at other stack depths:

 Three factors are at work here:

-• With such shallow stacks, if UTG did manage to cooler BB with a better pair, they can often get stacks in even on bad runouts after calling.
-For example, if BB check-raises T6 on T22r and a K turns, they won’t keep betting, but they will check and call a bet.
-UTG can still value bet their JJ or AT and get the most of the value they would have gotten by three-betting.
-And that’s a worse case scenario.
+- With such shallow stacks, if UTG did manage to cooler BB with a better pair, they can often get stacks in even on bad runouts after calling.
+For example, if BB check-raises T6 on T22r and a King turns, they won’t keep betting, but they will check and call a bet.
+UTG can still value bet their JJ or AT and get the most of the value they would have gotten by 3-betting.
+And that’s a worse-case scenario.
 On safer turns, BB will keep betting and call a raise.

-• UTG loses the value of position if the hand ends on the flop, whether by BB folding or by BB shoving over the three-bet.
-With deeper stacks, a three-bet often results in BB calling and playing out of position on the turn and river, but with 20bb, there isn’t much room left to play.
+- UTG loses the value of position if the hand ends on the flop, whether by BB folding or by BB shoving over the 3-bet.
+With deeper stacks, a 3-bet often results in BB calling and playing out of position on the turn and river, but with 20bb, there isn’t much room left to play.
 Thus, the in position player often prefers to call and force BB to play the next street out of position rather than end the hand immediately.

 This last point is a big part of why BB raises the flop much more aggressively than UTG does with 20bb stacks.
 All things equal, the BB has more incentive to end the hand immediately, while the in position player has more incentive to let it play out on future streets.
 With a 33% bet and a 55% raise, there wouldn’t be much room to play anyway, which is why UTG responded more aggressively.
 But a 20% bet and a 33% raise leaves more room to call and play poker on the turn, which is often in UTG’s interest.